micropbl4/continuous-delivery-azure/README.md

 <!--
   <<< Author notes: Start of the course >>>
-  Include start button, a note about Actions minutes, and tell the learner why they should take the course.
+  Include stasrt button, a note about Actions minutes, and tell the learner why they should take the course.
   Each step should be wrapped in <details>/<summary>, with an `id` set.
   The start <details> should have `open` as well.